 A bland diet includes foods that are soft, not very spicy, and low in fiber.
 If you are on a bland diet, you should not eat spicy, fried, or raw foods.
 You should not drink alcohol or drinks with caffeine in them.

-Your doctor or nurse will tell you when you can start eating other foods again.
+Your health care provider will tell you when you can start eating other foods again.
 It is still important to eat healthy foods when you add foods back in.
-Your doctor can refer you to a dietitian or nutritionist to help you plan a healthy diet.
+Your provider can refer you to a dietitian or nutritionist to help you plan a healthy diet.

 Foods you can eat